Nikolai Arnoldovich Petrov

 Petrov gave regular performances in the Great Hall of the Moscow Conservatory as well as touring widely and appearing at major world venues such as Carnegie Hall, the Concertgebouw, the Royal Festival Hall (London) and the Teatro Colón.
 Petrov's large repertoire included more than fifty concertos and he worked with many prominent conductors, including Mariss Jansons, Kirill Kondrashin, Gennady Rozhdestvensky, Yevgeny Svetlanov and Yuri Temirkanov.

 His awards included the Grande Médaille d'Or of the Académie Balzac, People's Artist of the USSR and the Russian State Prize.
 In 1998, he founded the Nikolai Petrov International Philanthropic Foundation.

 He served on the jury at the 2007 International Tchaikovsky Piano Competition.

-Nikolay Petrov died in August 2011, aged 68.
-He was survived by his widow Larissa and daughter Evgenia.
+Nikolay Petrov died in August 3, 2011, aged 68.
+He was survived by his widow Larissa and daughter Evgenia (born 1976).

-In a telegram to his family, Russian President Dmitry Medvedev stated:
+In a telegram to his family, Russian president Dmitry Medvedev stated: